-- “company X and company Y” comparison”
+- “company X and company Y” comparison.”

 Where to start

-It’s always a good idea to pick the low-hanging fruit to gain the initial traction that can keep you going while you’re figuring out the more complicated parts.
+It’s always a good idea to pick the low-hanging fruit to gain the initial traction that can keep you going while figuring out the more complicated parts.
 If you decide to follow the tactic I’m describing, you should be looking at the bottom of the awareness funnel.

 The more aware your lead is — the more likely they are to convert.
 Our best-converting leads come from the content designed for customers in the last two stages of awareness: solution-aware and product-aware.
-In other words, we’ve become very good at converting those who are looking for alternatives to their current vendor, and those who are looking for the best option in the category of freelance platforms.
+In other words, we’ve become very good at converting those who are looking for alternatives to their current vendor and those who are looking for the best option in the category of freelance platforms.

 Gradually, when you feel you’ve produced enough content to cover all the topics which might be interesting to someone who’s product-aware, you can shift to the earlier stages.
 That way, your customer acquisition machine will always be running.

-Core content & Distribution
+Core content & distribution

 For these purposes, you can do one of these things: lead your website visitors to sign up for a newsletter or blog updates, make them opt-in for a free trial, produce gated content, or simply gather audiences with tracking pixels.

-Content marketing distribution helps you gain the initial traction, get some referral and social traffic, and strengthen your SEO positions.
+Content marketing distribution helps you gain initial traction, get some referral and social traffic, and strengthen your SEO positions.

 10/100 content rule

-Although, both of the above-mentioned types of content are equally important, for every piece of core content you should produce at least x10 distributional content.
+Although both of the above-mentioned types of content are equally important, for every piece of core content, you should produce at least x10 distributional content.
 The more — the better.

 I love simple solutions that still work when you don’t look at them and can be scaled.
-And that’s exactly why I think every content strategist, or whoever is in charge of content marketing at your company, should start their work with defining the content pipeline.
+And that’s exactly why I think every content strategist, or whoever is in charge of content marketing at your company, should start their work by defining the content pipeline.

 For example, here’s how our process looks now:

-- Content strategist researches topics for core content and adds them to the backlog with a short description
+- Content strategist researches topics for core content and adds them to the backlog with a short description;

-- Strategist approves (or writes) the pitch.
+- Strategist approves (or writes) the pitch;

-- A content writer creates the draft.
+- A content writer creates the draft;

-- The content writer makes all the necessary edits and publishes the piece.
+- The content writer makes all the necessary edits and publishes the piece;

 - Content writers rewrite content for guest posts and Medium publications.

-And it takes literally less than a minute to create a self-explanatory Trello board that will make your process transparent and accessible for every team member.
+And it takes less than a minute to create a self-explanatory Trello board that will make your process transparent and accessible for every team member.

 Pro tip: at Lemon.io, we attach all the files and links to the associated Trello cards.
-That way our content pipeline doesn’t only serve as a convenient management tool but also turns into the best filing system I’ve ever seen in my entire life.
+That way, our content pipeline doesn’t only serve as a convenient management tool but also turns into the best filing system I’ve ever seen in my entire life.

-Our solution was to aim for the good writers and help them with the research.
+Our solution was to aim for good writers and help them with the research.
 That’s how pitches became the most important part of our content marketing strategy checklist.

 There are a few rules to a good pitch.